rolandholik/Quixote/Documentation/tsem.rst

 TSEM is the Trusted Security Event Modeling system.
-TSEM is the kernel infrastructure that provides a platform for implementing security policies based on either deterministic or meachine learning models.
+TSEM is the kernel infrastructure that provides a platform for implementing security policies based on either deterministic or machine learning models.
 It also provides the framework for implement Host Based Intrusion Detection without the need to write kernel code or implement kernel loadable modules